opfesoft/sol-docs/db/world/creature_onkill_reputation.md

 ### MaxStanding

 The maximum standing that the creature will award reputation until.
-If the player achieves this standing or any other standing higher than this, the creature will not award any reputation.
+If the player achieves a standing higher than this, the creature will not award any reputation.

 <table>
 <colgroup>